Founder/ Director/ Educator

 Maralene Ferguson Bates

-Ms. Maatsaellah has degrees in Business Administration and Business Management.
-She is a summa cum laude graduate of Medgar Evers College, an HBCU (Historically Black Colleges & Universities) in Brooklyn, New York.
-She is also an Army NCO veteran who earned airborne jump status at Fort Bragg, North Carolina.
+Ms. Maatsaellah is the mother of five adult children.
+She has degrees in Business Administration and Business Management.
+She is a summa cum laude graduate of Medgar Evers College,

-Ms. Maatsaellah's education credentials include being a Georgia Certified Educator and an approved facilitator for the Iowa Test of Basic Skills (ITBS) and Stanford Tests.
-She has been included in two editions of Who’s Who Among America’s Teachers.
-She has certifications for International TESOL (Teaching English as a Second or Other Language) and for Teaching Spanish in the Classroom.
+an HBCU in Brooklyn, New York, and a U.S. Army veteran.
+She is a Georgia Certified Educator and an approved facilitator for the Iowa Test of Basic Skills (ITBS) and Stanford Tests.
+She has also been included in two editions of Who’s Who Among America’s Teachers and has certifications for International TESOL (Teaching English as a Second or Other Language) and Teaching Spanish in the Classroom.

-Over the years, Ms. Maatsaellah has varied her education experiences by regularly participating in a Montessori classroom, as lead-teacher at a GA Lottery-Funded preschool center, teaching a second-grade A Beka curriculum, and as a classroom tutor under the Title 1 Program.
-She has continued to homeschool individual students, supports cyber-education learners, tutors privately for most core subjects and grades, and offers test preparation workshops for students and adults.
+Ms. Maatsaellah has participated in Montessori classrooms, taught second-grade A Beka curriculum, and worked as a classroom tutor under the Title 1 Program.
+She continues to support homeschooling families, tutor individual students, teach group classes, and provide test preparation for students and adults.

-She continued to hone her business knowledge by completing the Goodwill Micro Enterprise certification program and the StartME: Clarkston Business Development program--earning one of three cohort nominations to receive a business funding award.
-She continues to study and learn through online webinars and courses.
+She has completed the Goodwill Micro Enterprise certification program and the StartME: Clarkston Business Development program—earning one of three cohort nominations to receive a business funding award.
+She continues to study business and education through various courses and programs.

-The term SANKOFA is an Adinkra symbol of Ghana, West Africa, meaning to "go back and fetch it."
-The symbol features a bird with its head turned back toward its tail feathers, to groom and prepare for flight.
+Sankofa is an Adinkra symbol of Ghana, West Africa, meaning to "go back and fetch it."
 It is a reminder to learn from the past as a guide to the future.